 Block letters: Two different designs were used before the war, including the Fairground design (which continued to be used after the war).
 Click here for Fairground design.
 The other pre-War design consisted of down tube and seat tube transfers with block letters in three colors.
 The seat tube transfer had block letters vertically; it is known only from period photographs, none is extant.
 A single exemplar of a down tube transfer in this design exists in original condition (see below).

 Seat tube scrolls and crests: in addition to the above vertical-text design, two other seat-tube designs are known.
 One shows the laurel crest with rectangular lining, the other shows the scroll crest with pointed gold lining; both patterns have red, white, and blue chevrons above and below.
 Original exemplars of both designs are extant; the rectangular-box design has been reproduced for renovations.
+The pointed design is referred to in the 1939-40 catalog as "International Chevrons."

 Six-Day transfers were used from 1937 and are listed separately.